gitawego/work-note/togaf/faq.md

 see https://pubs.opengroup.org/architecture/togaf9-doc/arch/chap32.html#tag_32_02_06

-The Architecture Requirements Specification provides a set of quantitative statements that outline what an implementation project must do in order to comply with the architecture.
+The Architecture Requirements Specification provides `a set of quantitative statements that outline what an implementation project must do in order to comply with the architecture`.
 An Architecture Requirements Specification will typically form a major component of an implementation contract or contract for a more detailed Architecture Definition.

 </details>